 "ADDICTED TO SEXTING", a compelling (and sometimes humorous) look at the rise and proliferation of this social phenomenon from several varying perspectives and how the lives of those ...
 See full summary »

 9to5 - Days in Porn focuses on the people behind a controversial and multi-billion dollar industry "The Adult Entertainment industry".
 It depicts their stories, each one different, ...
 See full summary »

 The unofficial story of a killer who kidnaps and kills three girls is told through the tale of his last victim, 'Amateur Porn Star Killer' is about a girl he picks up on the street and ...
 See full summary »

-Tiffany Million to was known as Tiffany Mellon when she wrestled for GLOW, the Gorgeous Ladies of Wrestlin in the mid 80s.
+Tiffany Million was known as Tiffany Mellon when she wrestled for GLOW--the Gorgeous Ladies of Wrestling--in the mid-'80s.
 She always wore a sexy shiny gold costume and her gimmick was that of a wealthy New Yorker.
 She always seemed to lose her matches, often in devastating fashion and pinned after she was on the receiving end of a pile driver or some other big finishing move.
 See more »